 Figure 9a illustrates a highly polished, long and pointed stone artefact found on the floor of a semi-subterranean structure at WF16.
-It is made from a fine-grained, pale grey and white stone, the source of which is yet to be determined, and worked to form a fine point.
+It is made from a fine-grained, pale grey and white stone-the source of which is yet to be determined-and worked to form a fine point.
 Flake removals at its base suggest that it had been inserted into a haft.
-As far as we know, there are no comparable artefacts from the southern Levant.
-It has similarities to an artefact from Mureybet (Figure 9b), and to a so-called 'baton' from Gusir Höyük, which has two parallel incised lines (Figure 9c).
+As far as we know, there are no comparable artefacts from the Southern Levant.
+It does, however, have similarities to an artefact from Mureybet in northern Syria, and to a so-called 'baton' from Gusir Höyük, located in the Upper Tigris Basin of south-east Turkey, which has two parallel incised lines (Figure 9b-c).
 Fragments of such batons are described from Hallan Çemi, these being made from soft stone, notched and cigar-shaped (Rosenberg 2011a).